s3nt1n3lz21/BaldursGateAI/README.md

    3. Antidote - If Poisoned
    4. Elixir of Health - If Diseased Or Poisoned
 5. Run Away If Health Is Low

+   1. If enemy within 5 steps, run 10 steps away
+   2. If enemy within 10 steps, run 5 steps away
 6. Debuff/Control Spells

-   1. Cleric - Silence - If Enemy Wizards
+   1. Cleric - Silence - If Enemy Spellcasters
    2. Wizard - Horror - If Many Enemies
 7. Summon Spells

    1. Cleric - Animate Undead
 8. Buff Spells

    1. Cleric - Bless - If Enemies Nearby
    2. Cleric - Chant - If Enemies Nearby
    3. Cleric - Protection From Evil